Why it’s so hard to get rid of fake online reviews

 The Underground Market of Fake Reviewers

 To get a glimpse into how desperate brands are for positive reviews, consider the case of Sunday Riley.
 In 2019, the FTC began investigating Sunday Riley when a former employee leaked emails that showed the company ordering staffers to make fake Sephora accounts and post glowing reviews of products.
-“It helps to make yourself seem relatable – like you know how hard acne is and you’ve tried everything, and this one actually works,” the email read.
+“It helps to make yourself seem relatable—like you know how hard acne is and you’ve tried everything, and this one actually works,” the email read.
 The company also urged employees to write these fake reviews on “virtual private networks” or VPNs so they weren’t traced back to the company.

 Sunday Riley eventually settled the case with the FTC by agreeing not to write fake reviews going forward, but some FTC commissioners said that the company should have faced monetary consequences.